Developing Mental Clarity

 All along, I have heard other people get described as confused but they don't ever seem to be as bothered about it as I was.
 Imagine I took that "confusion" label so seriously that I would at times scribble the word "confusion" on a piece of paper and look up for its meaning in the dictionary.

-Anyway, all I can tell you now was the 'confusion" label bitterly bothered me to a level that bordered on disease.
+Anyway, all I can tell you now was how the "confusion" label bitterly bothered me to a degree that bordered on disease.
 Sometimes when the word "confusion" was mentioned in class, I would suddenly think everybody in class was having me in mind.

 The interesting side of the story was that I was neither conscious of the confusion people saw in me nor did I understand its root cause.
 That's why it persisted well into the university where a peace-loving first-year room-mate of mine named Mikhail Mbelase remarked to a friend that I was always mentally mixed up.